-- 17.6 The Panel is also aware that financial support is being provided from the Mayor of London via Transport for London with £284,500 being provided to assist in resourcing the temporary relocation of Seven Sisters market. - The S106 agreement entered into in July 2012 obligeds Grainger to pay a Traders Financial Assistance Sum of £144,300 no later than six months before the market closure date.
-This iwas intended to be a contribution towards the relocation costs to the Temporary Market.
+- 17.5 Assistant Director for Regeneration at Haringey Council, informed the Panel that £1.5m of public money was contributed to the scheme via the Bridge New Deal for Communities Trust.
+According to papers previously provided to the Cabinet, this funding is repayable to the Council, subject to conditions, when a minimum profit level is realised on the completed development.96 - 17.6 The Panel is also aware that financial support is being provided from the Mayor of London via Transport for London with £284,500 being provided to assist in resourcing the temporary relocation of Seven Sisters market.97 - 17.7 The S106 agreement entered into in July 2012 obliged Grainger to pay a Traders Financial Assistance Sum of £144,300 no later than six months before the market closure date.
+This was intended to be a contribution towards the relocation costs to the Temporary Market.
 This requirement was subsequently replaced by the 2017 Deed of Variation which instead requires Grainger to pay a 'Release Sum' directly to a qualifying trader within 28 days of a trader signing release advising that they have vacated the market or temporary market.
 The Release Sum is calculated at the rateable value of the relevant licensed unit.
-Grainger is also required by the S106 agreement to pay £150,000 to the West Green Road Improvement Fund no later than six months after the commencement of the development.
-West Green Road is the main road that the north of the redevelopment site faces onto.
+Grainger is also required by the S106 agreement to pay £150,000 to the West Green Road Improvement Fund no later than six months after the commencement of the development.98 West Green Road is the main road that the north of the redevelopment site faces onto.